Review by Graham Johnstone

 This second Doctor Strange reprint volume, begins with the final Steve Ditko issues from 1966, before a roster of ever-changing writers and artists.

 The Mordo/Dormammu story arc continues into this volume.
 This was a highpoint of 1960s Marvel, and arguably their first graphic novel.
-It ends here somewhat abruptly, and unsatisfyingly on Ditko’s last story for the series.
+It ends here somewhat abruptly, and unsatisfyingly on Ditko’s last story for the series (sample left).
 This may have been a deliberate ‘scorched earth’ tactic like a retreating army.
 He had reportedly been unhappy for some time, refusing to even speak to editor/scripter Stan Lee.
 Yet his departure appears sudden even so.

 Ditko’s artwork was the main selling point – his visualisations of the magical worlds and effects were groundbreaking, so it must have been a blow to lose him, even more on Strange than the top-selling Spider-Man.
 The title wouldn’t approach the same heights for some years. but Lee as editor made a decent try.
 Replacement artist Bill Everett was a good choice, being closer to the grace and quirkiness of Ditko, than, say, the monumental action of Jack Kirby.
 His work here is well composed with a stylish cleanness, and the magical effects almost pass for Ditko.